WPMet Site Logo

 Verify with App Credentials

-Now, again navigate to WordPress dashboard > MetForm > Settings > Google Sheet Integration and paste the Google Client Id and Google Client Secret on the required field.
-Then click on the Save changes button.
+Now, again navigate to WordPress dashboard > MetForm > Settings > Google Sheet Integration and paste the Google Client ID and Google Client Secret on the required field.
+Then click on the Save Changes button.

 Verify OAuth client credentials on WordPress dashboard

-Step 2: Enable Google Sheets API
+Step 2: Enable Google APIs (Google Sheets and Google Drive)

 Enable Google Sheets API